 It’s important to set your expectations at the beginning in order to stay motived.

 Your next step is simple: just start blogging!
 If you choose to save time and get a guide, check out our free Website Analysis tool.
 You’ll discover how to pick the “low-hanging fruit” to quickly get more traffic and generate more leads.
 Otherwise, use the tips and tools mentioned here and get started!

 To your continued success,

 P.S.
-If you have any questions about the tools mentioned here (SEMrush, LeadPages, Website Analysis, WordPress, and WPEngine) just leave a comment below and I’ll be sure to answer it as soon as possible.
+If you have any questions about the tools mentioned here (Yoast, LeadPages, Website Analysis, WordPress, and WPEngine), click here to contact us, ask your question, and I’ll be sure to answer it as soon as possible.